grough/lilac-loop-vcv/README.md

 This is a plugin for [VCV Rack](https://vcvrack.com/).
 As of version `1.0.0` it contains just one module, [Lilac Looper](#lilac-looper).
-If you find a bug or need help, please submit an [issue](https://github.com/grough/club-soda-vcv/issues).
+If you find a bug or have a feature request, please submit an [issue](https://github.com/grough/club-soda-vcv/issues).

 ## Lilac Looper

-This module implements features commonly found on a looper pedal.
-It will record, overdub and play a single or multi-track audio loop.
+This module supports a recording workflow similar to that of a [looper pedal](https://en.wikipedia.org/wiki/Live_looping).
+It can record, overdub and play a single or multi-track audio loop.
 The controls are as follows:

 ### Toggle